MarcelloMuy/ci-ms5-ecommerce-game-store/README.md

 * Home page

-    The HTML validator found seven errors in the home page HTML code:
+    The validator found seven errors in the home page HTML code:

   * Error: